JJYing/Podcast-RSS-Editor/README.md

 - There isn't any authentication or security check so please don't put it on the sever in case shit happens.

 # Change Log
+- [Jul 27, 2017] Added ‘Preview’ function for episode link, image file and audio file.
-- [Dec 13, 2016] Added ‘duplicate’ and ‘delete’ functions
+- [Dec 13, 2016] Added ‘duplicate’ and ‘delete’ functions.
 - [Jul 20, 2016] Added multi-language support: Simplified Chinese, Traditional Chinese, English.

 # Alternatives